Skip to content

 'h': 1

-Let us look at the logic behind each of these functions one by one.
-The core of split_into_words is repeatedly calling find_first_not_of to skip whitespace, then using find to locate the next delimiter, and finally using substr to extract the word.
-This "skip whitespace, find delimiter, extract, loop" pattern is extremely common in text processing, and we recommend memorizing it as a standard routine.
+Let's look at the logic of these functions one by one.
+The core of split is repeatedly calling find to skip delimiters, then using substr to extract the segment.
+The pattern of "skip whitespace, find delimiter, extract, loop" is very common in text processing and is worth remembering as a standard idiom.

-count_char_frequency uses a std::map to count frequencies.
-Internally, a std::map is sorted, so the output is arranged in lexicographical order by character.
-Here we use an associative container for the first time; you do not need to understand all the details—just know that it is a collection of "key-value" pairs, and when accessing with [], if the key does not exist, it automatically creates a default value (int is 0).
+count_chars uses std::map to count frequency. std::map is internally sorted, so the output is arranged in lexicographical order by character.
+Here we use an associative container for the first time; you don't need to understand all the details, just know it's a collection of "key-value" pairs, and operator[] access creates a default value (0 for integers) if the key doesn't exist.

-find_and_replace demonstrates an important pattern: when doing find + replace in a loop, you must move the search starting position to after the replacement result each time.
-Otherwise, if replacement contains the content of target, you will end up in an infinite loop.
-The logic of parse_csv_line is similar to splitting words, just with commas as the delimiter instead.
+replace_all demonstrates an important pattern: when doing find + replace in a loop, move the search start position to after the replacement result each time; otherwise, if the to string contains the from content, it will create an infinite loop.
+The logic for CSV parsing is similar to splitting words, just with a comma as the delimiter.

 Exercises

 These three exercises cover the most core operations of std::string.
-We recommend writing them yourself before checking your approach against the solutions.
+I recommend writing them yourself before checking the logic.

 Exercise 1: Word Counter

-Write a function count_words(const std::string& s) that counts how many words are in a string (separated by spaces, ignoring consecutive spaces and leading/trailing spaces).
-Hint: you can use a loop with find and find_first_not_of, or you can count the "number of transitions from whitespace to non-whitespace."
+Write a function int count_words(const std::string& s) that counts how many words are in a string (separated by spaces, ignoring consecutive spaces and leading/trailing spaces).
+Hint: You can use a loop with find and substr, or count "transitions from whitespace to non-whitespace".

 Exercise 2: Simple Find and Replace Tool